Krishna Swaminathan

 Vice Admiral Krishna Swaminathan, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Chief of Staff of the Western Naval Command.
-He earlier served as the Flag Officer Defence Advisory Group (FODAG), Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Sea Training (FOST).
+He currently serves as the Flag Officer Commanding-in-Chief Western Naval Command.
+He earlier served as the 46th Vice Chief of Naval staff, the Chief of Personnel, the Controller of Personnel Services, Chief of Staff of the Western Naval Command, Flag Officer Defence Advisory Group (FODAG), Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Sea Training (FOST).
 He was the second Commanding Officer of the aircraft carrier INS Vikramaditya.

 Early life and education

 Krishna was born to D. Swaminathan and Shanta Swaminathan, both teachers, in Bangalore.
 The Swaminathans resided in NR Colony in Basavanagudi.
 He attended the Bishop Cotton Boys' School until the age of 11.
 He then attended the Sainik School, Bijapur.
-He then joined and graduated from the National Defence Academy, Pune.
+He subsequently joined and graduated from the National Defence Academy, Pune.

 Naval career

-Krishna was commissioned into the Indian Navy on 1 July 1987.
-He is a specialist in Communication and Electronic Warfare.

-He has completed the staff course at the Joint Services Command and Staff College, Shrivenham in the United Kingdom and the higher command course at the College of Naval Warfare in Mumbai.
-He has also attended the Naval War College, Newport, Rhode Island in the United States.